Skip to main content

 World War Two: Anglesey Life on the Home Front

-Looking at a collection of documents, maps and photographs children will learn about the history of the local area during WW2.
-They will make their own identity card, learn about rationing and what life was like on Anglesey during the Second World War.
-This workshop can also include the topic- RAF Valley during the Second World War.
+Looking at a range of documents, maps and photographs children will learn about the history of the local area during World War Two.
+Students will make their own evacuee tag, learn about rationing and what life was like on Anglesey during this time.
+To complement this workshop the homefront, front line and evacuee handling collections can be introduced.

 Crime and Punishment

 This workshop uses the collections of Anglesey Archives to examine historical punishments, Beaumaris Gaol, policing on Anglesey and how the penal system has changed.
-The Quarter Session documents can also supplement this workshop by selecting documents relating to specific crimes or catchment areas.
+The Quarter Session documents can also supplement this workshop and documents relating to specific crimes or catchment areas can be selected.
 This visit also includes the opportunity to explore items from our crime and punishment handling and costumes collection.

 The Victorian Era

-During this visit there is an opportunity to explore photographs that document a variety of aspects of life around Anglesey during the Victorian Era.
-This workshop can be tailored to each specific school, the catchment area and can include the use of maps and school logbooks.
-This visit can also be complimented by the use of our Victorian School, Home or Wash Day handling collections.
+During this visit there is an opportunity to explore photographs that document aspects of life around Anglesey during the Victorian Era.
+This workshop can be tailored to each specific school and catchment area; this can include the use of maps and school logbooks.
+This visit can also be complemented by the use of our Victorian school, toys or home handling collections.
+There is also a selection of Victorian themed costumes available for use.

 The Royal Charter

-Through examining the collection of newspapers, documents and photographs children will learn about life in 1960’s Anglesey.
-This workshop can be tailored to include major events of the decade including space developments, the drowning of Tryweryn, the local area and developments in the Welsh language.
+Through the examination of a collection of newspapers, documents and photographs children will learn about life in 1960s Anglesey.
+This workshop can be tailored to include major events of the decade including space advancements and the drowning of Tryweryn, as well as day to day life in Wales at this time.
+The use of the 1960s handling collection can also be included with this session.

 This workshop can be developed in line with the themes being explored in the classroom.
-Students will investigate their Cynefin through looking at a bespoke selection of documents, photographs, maps and postcards from the collection.
-This workshop is developed with teaching staff to meet the needs of each individual group.
+Students will investigate their 'cynefin' through looking at a bespoke selection of documents, photographs, maps and postcards from the across the archive's collections.
+This workshop is developed with teaching staff to meet the requirements of each individual group.

 For availability, to book your visit or for any enquiries regarding visits to Anglesey Archives please contact us.